 A Special Event (SEP) - Block Party permit is required for anyone who plans to block off any part of the street as part of a neighborhood block party.

-Applications through the online ePlace site are due at least seven days prior to the day of the proposed party.
+Online applications through the ePlace site are due at least seven days prior to the day of the proposed party.
 Within the online application, the applicant must agree to abide by these guidelines:

 - Applicants will indicate on form or can notify the Police, 913-895-6300, when the street is closed and reopened.